formats back

 The dress.
 The tux.
 The $100-dollar up-do.
-Prom intoxicates teens with the promise of a perfect send-off from adolescence.
+Prom intoxicates many teens with the promise of a perfect send-off from adolescence yet can alienate others given the price tags and social pressures involved.
 The tradition has long been upheld in the American imagination as the culmination of high school, but does it still have a place in the 21st century?
 This question was particularly relevant during the height of the pandemic, when proms nationwide were cancelled or moved online.
-But now that life – and its milestones, specifically prom – have returned to normal, and with prom season upon us, it may be a good time to question the relevance of prom.
+But with life back to normal, and prom season upon us, it may be a good time to again question the relevance of prom.

 Below, we’ll examine three reasons it’s time to give prom its last dance, and three reasons why prom should keep marching on.